Buying property in Japan as an American: 2026 comprehensive guide

 Your annual bills: fixed asset and city planning taxes

-You’ll pay the same local real estate taxes as a foreigner that residents do; they’re assessed by the city/ward where the home sits and billed to the owner of record on January 1 each year.
+You’ll pay the same local real estate taxes as a foreigner that residents do; they’re assessed by the city or ward where the home sits and billed to the owner of record on January 1 each year.
 Rates are standardized: fixed asset tax at 1.4% of assessed value and city planning tax up to 0.3% in designated planning zones.

-- Who’s on the hook: The person listed as owner on January 1 owes the bill for that entire year, even if you sell in March.
-(Cities send you payment slips; many allow four installments.)
+- Who’s on the hook: The person listed as owner on January 1 owes the bill for that entire year, even after a March sale.
+Cities send payment slips, and many allow 4 installments.

 - Where the rates apply: City planning tax only applies inside city-planning areas; outside them, you’ll only see fixed asset tax.

-- How values are set: Municipal assessed values are typically below market price and are re-evaluated every three years, so your bill can rise or fall with the next cycle.
+- How values are set: Municipal assessed values are typically below market price and are re-evaluated every 3 years, so your bill can rise or fall with the next cycle.

 Selling later?
 How capital gains are taxed

-If you sell within five years, short-term gains are taxed at 39.63% hold more than five years, long-term gains are 20.315% Japan measures the holding period up to January 1 of the sale year.
+If you sell within 5 years, short-term gains are taxed at 39.63%.
+Hold more than 5 years as of January 1 of the sale year, and long-term gains are taxed at 20.315%.

-For expats who are non-residents when they sell their real estate property, local inhabitant tax generally doesn’t apply, and a 10.21% withholding can be required at closing; you reconcile the final tax on your return.
+For expats who are non-residents when they sell their real estate property, local inhabitant tax generally doesn’t apply, and a 10.21% withholding can be required at closing.
+You reconcile the final tax on your Japan return.

-You’re taxed on net gain after allowable costs (purchase price, certain fees, and selling expenses).
-In some cases, a primary-residence sale can qualify for Japan’s ¥30 million special deduction and other reliefs if you meet the requirements.
+You’re taxed on net gain after allowable costs, including purchase price, certain fees, and selling expenses.
+In some cases, a primary-residence sale can qualify for Japan’s ¥30 million special deduction and other reliefs if the requirements are met.

 Also read.
 Taxes in Japan: Guide for US expats